draunzler/weatherio-flask-app/README.md

 # weatherio-flask-app

 ## Overview
-This is a weather web-app where you search for any city around the world and it fetches the weather details for you.
+__Weatherio__ is a weather web-app where you search for any city around the world and it fetches the weather details for you.
 It also shows the current time of the city.